 - Learn From Setbacks.
 Remember they are not failures.
 Maybe you just need to change direction or learn new skills.

 - Reward Yourself.
 Celebrate your successes.
-Schedule at least a 10 minute break for each hour your work.
+Schedule at least a 10-minute break for each hour of your work.
 Go for a walk.
 Get a cup of tea.
 Do some push-ups.